unknownASDFI/translate-animation-client-bot/README.md

 ```
 ping
 ```
-if It get Editted to:
+if It gets Editted to:
 ```
 pong
 ```